Frequently Asked Questions

 What is so important about drinking “pure” water?

 The human body is approximately 70% water.
 Water regulates your temperature, dissolves the body’s waste products, and flushes out toxins.
-Commonsense reasoning tells you that the quality of water, which makes up so much of your body, can radically affect your health and well-being.
-That is why it is vitally important that you drink only pure water!
+Commonsense reasoning tells you that the quality of water, which makes up so much of your body, may radically affect your health and well-being.
+That is why it is vitally important that you drink pure water!
 Click here to order Le Bleu Ultra Pure bottled water for your home today.

 What is “pure” water?